-The triality symmetry Z_3 of the $SU(3)D$ model has a clear phenomenological signature: DM particles can undergo semi-annihilations [5, 59, 60], $\chi\chi \to \chi^X$.
+The triality symmetry Z_3 of the $SU(3)D$ model has a clear phenomenological signature: DM particles can undergo semi-annihilations [5,60,61], $\chi \chi \to \chi^ X$.
 The crucial interaction is κ in Eq.
 (16), which couples three DM χ triplets to one scalar ten-plet Φ .
-Taking also into account that Φ acquires a VEV, there are several possibilities for the final-state particle X: it can be either one of the Φ components, or a dark gauge boson W_D or γ_D (by one insertion of the dark gauge coupling g_D), or a Higgs boson (by one insertion of the portal coupling $\lambda{\Phi H}$ or $\lambda{\chi H}$).
+Taking also into account that Φ acquires a VEV, there are several possibilities for the final-state particle X: it can be either one of the Φ components, or a dark gauge boson W_D or γ_D (by one insertion of the dark gauge coupling g_D), or a Higgs boson (by one insertion of the portal coupling $\lambda{\Phi H}$ or $\lambda{\gamma H}$).

 If the mass of the X particle is sizeably smaller than m{χ} , the semi-annihilations lead to a flux of semi-relativistic DM particles from the Galactic centre, or from the centre of the Sun or the Earth.
-As these DM particles are boosted, there is a possibility of DM direct detection in neutrino telescopes [61], via elastic scattering of the monochromatic flux of DM particles on nucleons or electrons.
-So far, to our knowledge, only the Super-Kamiokande experiment reported a search for such particles [62], setting upper limits on the coupling strength of a specific model.
+As these DM particles are boosted, there is a possibility of DM direct detection in neutrino telescopes [62], via elastic scattering of the monochromatic flux of DM particles on nucleons or electrons.
+So far, to our knowledge, only the Super-Kamiokande experiment reported a search for such particles [63], setting upper limits on the coupling strength of a specific model.
 It would be worth repeating the same analysis at Super-Kamiokande and higher-energy neutrino telescopes, for the case of a Higgs portal mediated elastic scattering, corresponding to our $SU(3)D$ model.

-It is interesting to note that, in the $SU(3)D$ model, there is a regime where the semi-annihilation process can largely dominate the freeze-out (this was not the case, for example, in the original semi-annihilation model [5], but can happen in other semi-annihilating frameworks [63]).
-This can occur in particular if all couplings are small with respect to the semi-annihilation coupling κ in Eq.
+It is interesting to note that, in the $SU(3)D$ model, there is a regime where the semiannihilation process can largely dominate the freeze-out (this was not the case, for example, in the original semi-annihilation model [5], but can happen in other semi-annihilating frameworks [64]).
+This can occur in particular if all couplings are small with respect to the semiannihilation coupling κ in Eq.
 (16).
 Such situation is interesting because it would not only maximise the flux of boosted DM particles for direct detection in neutrino telescopes, but it also leads to a definite prediction for the value of this flux.
 Note that, since ordinary DM annihilations $\chi \chi^ \to SM SM$ are suppressed in this regime, the searches for DM scattering on nuclei are correspondingly harder.

 To discuss this possibility, let us consider the simple case where DM semi-annihilates only into a Higgs boson.
-This applies when DM consists exclusively of the χ triplet, with all other massive
+This applies when DM consists exclusively of the χ triplet, with all other massive dark-sector particles heavier, and when all couplings are small except for κ and $\lambda{\Phi H}$.
+In particular for g_D sufficiently small the semi-annihilations into γ_D during the freeze-out are